BabylonJS/BabylonNative/BUILDING.md

 # Building

 This quick overview will help you get started developing in the Babylon Native repository.
 We support development on Windows and macOS.
-(It is also possible, though not yet fully supported, to develop on Linux.)
-This overview is intended for reasonably experienced developers familiar with common native development principles.
+This overview is intended for developers familiar with common native development practices.

-## **All Development Platforms, Common First Steps**
+## **All Development Platforms**

 **Required Tools:** [git](https://git-scm.com/), [CMake](https://cmake.org/), [node.js](https://nodejs.org/en/)

 The first step for all development environments and targets is to clone the repo.
 Use a git-enabled terminal to follow the steps below.
-The `--recursive` flag is necessary as Babylon Native makes extensive use of submodules to supply its dependencies.
+The `--recursive` flag is necessary as Babylon Native makes extensive use of submodules for dependencies.

 ```
 git clone --recursive https://github.com/BabylonJS/BabylonNative.git